FergusJPWalsh/vocabularia/README.md

 # vocabularia
 Vocabulary tools, resorces and Anki flashcards

+# Examples from Bradley's Arnold
+Latin-English examples sentences and phrases from _Bradley's Arnold Latin Prose Composition_ ed.
+Sir James Mountford, 1938.

+* `bradleys_arnold_examples_chapters.tsv`
+* `BA Test v1.apkg`

+Nearly every example in _Bradley's Arnold_ (excluding the Introduction) where an English translation is given.
+The `.tsv` file contains the data set used to generate the Anki flashcards.

+Uses Unicode vulgar fractions operator character `U+2044` and Unicode Roman numerals `U+2160`–`U+2188`.

+The Anki deck's styling is currently set to use the free font [Libertinus](https://github.com/alerque/libertinus), which I recommend as it displays long vowels elegently.
+Information on changing the deck's styling can be found [here](https://docs.ankiweb.net/templates/styling.html).

 # *Basiswoordenlijst Latijn (BWL, Basic Latin Word List)*

 *Basiswoordenlijst Latijn* (Babeliowsky et al., 1975)